alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 ## Multiwindow, Multi-Burn-Rate Alerts

-We can enhance the multi-burn-rate alerts in iteration 5 to notify us only when we’re still actively burning through the budget—thereby reducing the number of false positives.
+We can enhance the multi-burn-rate alerts in iteration 5 to notify us only when we're still actively burning through the budget—thereby reducing the number of false positives.
 To do this, we need to add another parameter: a shorter window to check if the error budget is still being consumed as we trigger the alert.

 A good guideline is to make the short window 1/12 the duration of the long window, as shown in Figure 5-6.
 The graph shows both alerting threshold.
 After experiencing 15% errors for 10 minutes, the short window average goes over the alerting threshold immediately, and the long window average goes over the threshold after 5 minutes, at which point the alert starts firing.
 The short window average drops below the threshold 5 minutes after the errors stop, at which point the alert stops firing.
 The long window average drops below the threshold 60 minutes after the errors stop.